pact-foundation/pact-jvm/README.md

 #### I want to verify pacts but don't want to use sbt or gradle

 You want to look at: [pact-jvm-provider](pact-jvm-provider)

+#### verify interactions with a message queue

+As part of the V3 pact specification, we have defined a new pact file for interactions with message queues.
+The Gradle pact plugin supports a mechanism where you can verify V3 message pacts, have a look at [pact gradle plugin](pact-jvm-provider-gradle#Verifying a message provider).

 ### I Use Ruby
 The pact-jvm libraries are pure jvm technologies and do not have any native dependencies.